CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

 ## Overview

-This is a supplement guide to getting started with the CloudLabs platform and accessing the hands-on Databricks labs.
+This is a supplement guide to getting started with the CloudLabs platform, accessing and managing the hands-on Databricks labs.

 ## Table of Contents: